 Since WWDC 2016, I have learned from many technical folks who contribute to the world of Kitura.
 These folks have inspired me to explore and understand the capabilities of server-side Swift.
 Fellow IBMer Vadim Eisenberg published the blog post “Kitura/iOS: Running a Web Server on your iPhone” about the ability to run Kitura on iOS device with some use cases.
 In this blog post, I’m expanding on Vadim’s idea to create a Kitura server farm with iOS devices using a modularized approach.

 Typically, when I think about rapid prototyping to showcase a business use case to clients or to add a quick feature (say Oauth2.0 Authentication) into an existing application to understand how the feature binds work with the app, iOS development skills are not enough.
-Next thing I know, I’m searching for a backend developer to create a quick microservice and deploy it to the behemoth deployment server instances, whether on-premise, Bluemix cloud, or others.
+Next thing I know, I’m searching for a backend developer to create a quick microservice and deploy it to the behemoth deployment server instances, whether on-premise, IBM Cloud, or others.

 The rapid iOS application development process is a focused area in agile-based projects.
 In this post, I’ve extended this to a rapid end-to-end app prototyping process.
 The feature components are independent, pluggable, and loosely coupled.
-Developers on an iOS team can reuse their iOS device/simulators to set up a farm of independent microservices for rapid prototyping before migrating to a cloud-based solution like Bluemix.
+Developers on an iOS team can reuse their iOS device/simulators to set up a farm of independent microservices for rapid prototyping before migrating to a cloud-based solution like IBM Cloud.